 The IB may disclose personal data if it believes, in good faith, that such disclosure is necessary to comply with applicable law, regulatory investigation or inquiries (including economic sanction regulations), to enforce or apply the Terms and Conditions, or to protect the property, rights, or safety of the IB, users of Services, or other third parties.

 IV.
 DATA SECURITY AND STORAGE

-To ensure the security and confidentiality of person data that we collect online, we use strong, industry standard security controls throughout our infrastructure and continually monitor the security status of our systems.
-In the course of handling your personal data, we take measures reasonably designed to ensure secure transmission of information from your computer to our servers when required and to protect that information from loss, misuse, unauthorized access, disclosure, alteration or destruction.
-Although the IB endeavors to provide a safe environment, please be aware that no security measures are absolute and no data transmission over the Internet can be guaranteed secure.
+To ensure the security and confidentiality of personal data that we collect online, we use strong, industry-standard security controls throughout our infrastructure and continually monitor the security status of our systems.
+In the course of handling your personal data, we implement and maintain reasonable security procedures and practices, including organizational and technical measures that are appropriate to the nature of the personal data and information and protect it from unauthorized access, destruction, use, modification and disclosure.
+We also take measures reasonably designed to ensure the secure transmission of information from your computer to our servers.
+Although the IB endeavours to provide a safe environment, please be aware that no security measures are absolute and no data transmission over the Internet can be guaranteed secure.

-V. USAGE DATA, INTERNET TAGS, COOKIES and GOOGLE ANALYTICS
+V. USAGE DATA, INTERNET TAGS and GOOGLE ANALYTICS